In science, one tries to tell people something that no one ever

 to distinguish between kets having identical eigenvalues

-for each of our two observables).
+for both of our observables).

 Those conventions are summarized by the following relations,